tufangorel/spring-boot-weather-forecast/README.md

 ## API OPERATIONS
-### Get Weather Forecast By City Id provided in http body
+### Operation 1 : Get Weather Forecast By City Id provided in http body
 NOT: In this scenario access token is in the application.properties file.

 Method : HTTP.POST <br/>